natticris/Teste/README.md

 # teste

-# Some test samples to display information of Time and Day of the Week in a browser using an API.

-# Test sample to request e show information using a java class.
+# This is a simple test code to show the results of an API in a Browser and to request some information to the user and display the answers of this request